CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 <img title="App Sandbox Screen" alt="Authorize sandbox screen presented when an App tries to access the sandbox" src="../../../../assets/images/piAppAuthorizeAppCodeScreen.png" style="width:270px;height:550px;">

-The page should now redirect to the home page of your app.
+The "Sign-In Required" page on the desktop browser should now redirect to the home page of your app.
 You are now able to test the functionality of your app within a local environment.
 You will need Test-Pi in you Pi Wallet to make any transactions.
 For more information on payments see the <a href="../../../importantTopics/paymentFlow">Pi Payments</a> section.

-### Calling the Pi SDK within your App
+### Calling the Pi App Platform SDK within your App
 #### Window.Pi
-In order to call the PI SDK you must first initalize a new window directed towards Pi.
+In order to call the SDK you must first initalize a new window directed towards Pi.
 This can be done using the follow code:

 {% highlight javascript %}
 const Pi = window.Pi;
 {% endhighlight %}

 You may name the varible whatever you prefer in this guide we use `Pi`.
-Now that the window has been initialized it is time to start utilizing the functions offered by the Pi SDK.
+Now that the window has been initialized it is time to start utilizing the functions offered by the Pi App Platform SDK.

 ## Functions
-The payment function and the access token received from the Authenticate function are covered in depth within the <a href="../../../importantTopics">Important Topics</a> section.
-Please head there to get a more detailed explination of functionality and use cases.
+A more detailed explination of functionality and use cases for payments and access token are covered in depth within the <a href="../../../importantTopics">Important Topics</a> section.

 ### Authenticate
 The Authenicate funcation will request the Pioneer's scope and retun them to the App in the form of a promise.